blewis308/Ristretto/README.md

 ![Step 9](img/step9.jpeg)
 Oh yeah, that's a hot board.
 Nice job :ok_hand:

+Post some pics in the [Fruitkeeb Discord](https://discord.gg/Qzrua9V2Ec) and show off your hard work!!

 > Keycaps used in pic is DSS Lights Out from RingerKeys